ethereum-optimism/community-hub/src/docs/useful-tools/debugging.md

 ## Etherscan

 [Etherscan](https://explorer.optimism.io) allows you to see events as well as revert messages for transactions that have been mined on Optimism (mainnet) as well as [Optimism Goerli (testnet)](https://goerli-explorer.optimism.io).
-You can see more information about all the L2 features Etherscan offers in our [Explorers page](./explorers.md#etherscan).
+You can see more information about all the L2 features Etherscan offers on our [Explorers page](./explorers.md#etherscan).

 ## Blockscout